Organizational Development Volunteer

 • Promoting rural development initiatives.

-OD Volunteers are encouraged to work on a broad range of topics and issues as directed by the needs of their specific host community.
-The Albanian government in recent years has prioritized youth development as a way to increase youth engagement in civil society and decrease emigration, so working with youth will be a priority.
+OD Volunteers are encouraged to work on a broad range of topics and issues as directed by the needs and interests of their specific host community.
+The Albanian government in recent years has prioritized youth development to increase youth engagement in civil society and decrease emigration, so working with youth will be a priority.

-Given Albania’s rich history and culture, natural beauty, and economic potential, Tourism and Economic Development are two other areas that Volunteers focus on.
-Some of the main activities within these fields are: designing webpages for information sharing and promotion of tourism and economic opportunities, creating and maintaining social media for marketing purposes, assisting homeowners in touristic areas to develop guest houses, developing and mapping hiking trails for tourism purposes, helping colleagues with event planning and assisting businesses to incorporate technology in their operations in order to register online and improve their marketing processes and outreach.
+Given Albania’s rich history and culture, natural beauty, and economic potential, Tourism and Economic Development are two areas you may focus on.
+Some of the main activities within these fields are: designing and maintaining webpages for the promotion of tourism and economic opportunities, creating and maintaining social media for marketing purposes, assisting homeowners in touristic areas to develop guest houses, developing and mapping hiking trails for tourism purposes, helping colleagues with event planning and assisting businesses to incorporate technology in their operations in order to improve their marketing processes and outreach.

-As a Volunteer, you will work with underserved populations, such as Roma, disadvantaged youth, disadvantaged women, the elderly, and people with disabilities.
+As a Volunteer, you will collaborate with underserved populations, such as Roma, disadvantaged youth, disadvantaged women, the elderly, and people with disabilities.
 Additionally, you may also engage in the editing of English language materials, training others in basic computer skills, helping your colleagues improve their business English skills, teaching conversational English to counterparts and other community members, and/or promoting healthy lifestyles.
-Your host agency and other organizations working to promote civil society and OD in Albania will provide various types of support for your activities.

 COVID-19 Volunteer Activities